-This letter is in reference to Tammy Talley, Administrator of Riverside Health Care Center in Missoula, Montana.
+This letter is in reference to Tammy Talley, Administrator of Riverside Health & Rehabilitation in Missoula, Montana.
 It is a letter of commendation that I feel compelled to write, and it is entirely unsolicited.

 One of my family members, Marie, has lived at Riverside since September, 2004.
 This is about the same date that Tammy assumed leadership of the facility.
 It was at that time that I first met her.
 Accordingly, I have known, observed and interacted with Tammy in multiple ways over six years.
 I am in a unique position to comment on her abilities and work performance since several other family members resided at Riverside in previous years when other administrators were present, and I have seen the contrasts.